-- state how the payment or distribution is to be made and the time period for doing so. - 7.21 A decision notice issuing a non-compliance statement must also set out the terms of the statement. - 7.22 The Authority may, before it takes the action set out in a decision notice, give the person concerned a further decision notice setting out different action in respect of the same matter.
-However, the Authority may do so only with the consent of the person to whom the original decision notice was sent.
-The right of appeal against any further decision notice will be the same as for the original decision notice. - 7.23 The Authority must publish such information as it considers appropriate about the matters contained in a decision notice.
-However, the Authority may not publish such information if, in its opinion, publication would be - unfair to the person against whom action is to be taken - prejudicial to the interests of consumers or - detrimental to the stability of wholesale energy markets. - 7.24 If the Authority wishes to publish information relating to a decision notice, it shall first consult the person against whom the action is to be taken.
-The Authority will take the same approach to considering any representations that it receives as it would in deciding whether to publish information relating to a warning notice (see paragraphs 7.12 and 7.13). - 7.25 Decisions on behalf of the Authority to publish information about the matter to which a decision notice relates will not be taken by the persons who have proposed publication.
+- unfair to the person against whom action is to be taken - prejudicial to the interests of consumers or - detrimental to the stability of wholesale energy markets. - 7.35 If the Authority wishes to publish information relating to a Decision Notice, it shall first consult the person against whom the action is to be taken.
+The Authority will take the same approach to considering any representations that it receives as it would in deciding whether to publish information relating to a Warning Notice (see paragraphs 7.23 and 7.24). - 7.36 Decisions on behalf of the Authority to issue a Decision Notice will be taken by persons who have had no direct involvement in establishing the evidence on which the decision is based.
+Decisions on behalf of the Authority to publish information about the matter to which a Decision Notice relates will not be taken by the persons who have proposed publication.
 The Authority will inform ACER before publishing such information.